cpiaulet/stctm/docs/content/retrieval_basics.rst

 Input structure
 ---------------

-* The inputs required to run a retrieval are structured into a file with a ``.ini`` extension.
+* The inputs required to run a retrieval are structured into a file with a ``.toml`` extension.
 Examples are provided in each of ``stellar_contamination_analysis/`` and ``exotune_analysis/`` for TLS and stellar spectrum retrievals respectively.
-You can refer to the relevant page for details on how to structure inputs for each type of retrievals to create your own ini file.
+You can refer to the relevant page for details on how to structure inputs for each type of retrievals to create your own TOML file.

-* The relative paths are set up such that your run files and ini files are stored in a folder of your choice (say, ``your_analysis_name/``), which will be a subfolder of either of the analysis directories depending on the type of retrieval: either ``stellar_contamination_results/your_analysis_name/`` or ``exotune_results/your_analysis_name/``.
+* The relative paths are set up such that your run files and toml input files are stored in a folder of your choice (say, ``your_analysis_name/``), which will be a subfolder of either of the analysis directories depending on the type of retrieval: either ``stellar_contamination_results/your_analysis_name/`` or ``exotune_results/your_analysis_name/``.
 Before starting a retrieval of your own, I recommend creating a copy of the folders as they are set up in the ``example/`` directory.

-* You will likely create one "master" ini file per retrieval, which can be saved under the ``stellar_contamination_analysis/your_analysis_name/`` or the ``exotune_analysis/your_analysis_name/`` subfolder, depending on the retrieval type, with the possibility to make minor variations without creating a brand new file each time for different retrieval flavors!
-Again, this is documented in the section on ini files.
+* You will likely create one "master" TOML file per retrieval, which can be saved under the ``stellar_contamination_analysis/your_analysis_name/`` or the ``exotune_analysis/your_analysis_name/`` subfolder, depending on the retrieval type, with the possibility to make minor variations without creating a brand new file each time for different retrieval flavors!
+Again, this is documented in the section on TOML files specific to each type of retrievals.

-The ini files are provided as inputs to the template run files.
-I provide one template run file per retrieval type (``stellar_retrieval_v15_generic_runfile.py`` and ``exotune_runscript_v5_clean_20250422.py`` respectively.
-You should not need to edit these files as they serve three main purposes:
-* Read the ini files and set up the retrievals.
-* Set up the retrievals to run in serial or in parallel, if you have multiple cores available.
-* Post-process the retrieval outputs to create results files you can use for post-processing, as well as diagnostics and paper-ready plots.

 Running a retrieval
 -------------------

 Typically, running a retrieval should only entail the following steps:

-1. Navigate via the command line to the analysis directory where you have your ini file.
+1. Navigate via the command line to the analysis directory where you have your TOML file.
-2. Run using the neat ``stctm_TLS``/``stctm_exotune`` CLI utility and with the ini file as an argument,
+2. Run using the neat ``stctm_TLS``/``stctm_exotune`` CLI utility and with the TOML file as an argument,

 so in the command line, this looks like e.g.::

-   stctm_TLS your_ini_file.ini
+   stctm_TLS your_toml_file.toml

 or for the stellar spectrum retrievals::

-   python exotune_runscript_v5_clean_20250422.py your_ini_file.ini
+   stctm_exotune your_toml_file.toml

 Typically, you should not need to edit these run scripts to run standard retrievals as intended by the current code structure.